Terni, Italy Guide

 Day Trips

-Approximately 15 minutes by car from Terni.
 Assisi, the birthplace of St. Francis, is a UNESCO World Heritage site and a major pilgrimage destination.
-The Basilica of San Francesco, with its stunning frescoes by Giotto and Cimabue, is a must-see.
-Explore the charming medieval town, visit the Basilica di Santa Chiara, and soak in the spiritual atmosphere.
-Assisi offers a profound cultural and religious experience.
+Visit the Basilica di San Francesco, adorned with stunning frescoes, and explore the charming medieval streets.
+The town offers a serene atmosphere and breathtaking views of the Umbrian valley.

-Approximately 1 hour 15 minutes by car or train from Terni.
-Perched dramatically atop a volcanic tufa cliff, Orvieto is a captivating city renowned for its magnificent Duomo (Cathedral).
-This masterpiece of Gothic architecture is adorned with stunning frescoes and a dazzling facade.
-Explore the underground city, a network of Etruscan tunnels and wells, and savor the local Orvieto Classico wine.
-Orvieto offers a unique blend of art, history, and geological wonder.
+1 hour 30 minutes by car Orvieto, dramatically perched atop a volcanic tufa cliff, is famous for its magnificent Duomo (cathedral), a masterpiece of Gothic architecture.
+Explore the underground city, a network of Etruscan tunnels and caves, and sample the local Orvieto Classico wine.
+The views from the city walls are spectacular.

-Approximately 1 hour by car or train from Terni.
-Lake Trasimeno, the largest lake in central Italy, offers a relaxing escape with its picturesque towns, tranquil waters, and rolling hills.
-Take a boat trip to Isola Maggiore, one of the lake's islands, explore the charming town of Castiglione del Lago, or simply relax on the shores and enjoy the stunning scenery.
+1 hour by car Lake Trasimeno, the largest lake in central Italy, offers a relaxing escape with picturesque towns, beaches, and islands.
+Take a boat trip to Isola Maggiore, the only inhabited island, or enjoy water sports and lakeside dining in Castiglione del Lago or Passignano sul Trasimeno.

 Travel Time